AngleProtocol/angle-docs/guides/veangle-guides/locking-angle.md

 ### Expired lock

 Once a lock is expired, users need to execute a transaction to get their ANGLE token back from the lock.
-There will be a `Withdraw ANGLE` button on the [DAO App veANGLE](https://dao.angle.money/#/veANGLE) page, allowing you to get back your previously locked ANGLE tokens.
+In this situation, there is a `Withdraw ANGLE` button on the [DAO App veANGLE](https://dao.angle.money/#/veANGLE) page, allowing you to get back your previously locked ANGLE tokens.

 ## Claiming interest